wjlow/blog/Tests.md

 Let's explore this topic further with a couple of examples.
 We'll start off with a simple one.

+_Disclaimer: I don't know if the code snippets compile!
+I wrote this all in GitHub._

 ## Parametricity

 ### Example 1: